 Compensations for special working conditions (kompensacijos už ypatingas darbo sąlygas) are paid to people who have worked in hazardous jobs.
 The monthly compensation is equal to 150% of the basic monthly pension (see Table 1.3).
 It was affected by the Provisional Law on Recalculation and Payment of Social Benefits of the Republic of Lithuania which came into effect on January 1, 2010 and was hold on until 31 12 2011.
 Since 1st January 2012 beneficiaries of compensation for special working conditions receive the same amount of benefit which they had been receiving until benefits were temporary reduced.
-No major changes were made in 2013-2017.
-Since January 1st 2018, the monthly compensation is equal to 136,4 % of the basic monthly pension.
+No major changes were made in 2013-2015.